nllz/IRTF-HRPC/draft-research.md

 ### Peer to Peer

-Peer-to-Peer (P2P) is a network architecture (defined in {{RFC7574}}) in which all the participant nodes are equally responsible engaged into the storage and dissemination of information.
+Peer-to-Peer (P2P) is a network architecture in which all the participant nodes can be responsible for the storage and dissemination of information from any other node (defined in {{RFC7574}}, an IETF standard that used a P2P architecture).
 A P2P network is a logical overlay that lives on top of the physical network, and allows nodes (or "peers") participating to it to establish contact and exchange information directly from one to each other.
 The implementation of a P2P network may very widely: it may be structured or unstructured, and it may implement stronger or weaker cryptographic and anonymity properties.
 While its most common application has traditionally been file-sharing (and other types of content delivery systems), P2P is increasingly becoming a popular architecture for networks and applications that require (or encourage) decentralization.
 A prime example is Bitcoin (and similar cryptocurrencies), as well as Skype, Spotify and other proprietary multimedia applications.

 In a time of heavily centralized online services, peer-to-peer is often seen as an alternative, more democratic, and resistant architecture that displaces structures of control over data and communications and delegates all peers equally to be responsible for the functioning, integrity, and security of the data.
 While in principle peer-to-peer remains critical to the design and development of future content distribution, messaging, and publishing systems, it poses numerous security and privacy challenges which are mostly delegated to individual developers to recognize, analyze, and solve in each implementation of a given P2P network.